-Our type language is a variant of the calculus of constructions [10] extended with inductive definitions (with both small and large elimination) [35, 41].
+Our type language is a variant of the calculus of constructions [11] extended with inductive definitions (with both small and large elimination) [35, 41].
 We omitted parameterized inductive kinds and dependent large elimination to simplify our presentation, however, all our meta-theoretic proofs carry over to a language that includes them.
-We support η -reduction in our language while the official Coq system does not.
-The proofs for the properties of TL are adapted from Werner [41] and Geuvers [16]; the main difference is that our language has kind-schema variables and a new product formation rule (Ext, Kind) which are not in Werner's system.
+We support $\eta$ -reduction in our language while the official Coq system does not.
+The proofs for the properties of TL are adapted from Geuvers [17] and Werner [41] (which in turn borrows ideas from Altenkirch [1]); the main difference is that our language has kind-schema variables and a new product formation rule (Ext, Kind) which are not in Werner's system.

 The Coq proof assistant provides support for extracting programs from proofs [35].
 It separates propositions and sets into two distinct universes Prop and Set.
 We do not distinguish between them because we are not aiming to extract programs from our proofs, instead, we are using proofs as specifications for our computation terms.
-In fact, the logic in our type language does not have to be constructive; there is no problem with adding classical reasoning to our proof system.

-Burstall and McKinna [6] proposed the notion of deliverables, which is essentially the same as our notion of certified binaries.
-They use dependent strong sum to model each deliverable and give its categorical semantics.
+Burstall and McKinna [7] proposed the notion of deliverables, which is essentially the same as our notion of certified binaries.
+They use dependent strong sums to model each deliverable and give its categorical semantics.
 Their work does not support programs with effects and has all the problems mentioned in Section 2.3.

 Xi and Pfenning's DML [44] is the first language that nicely combines dependent types with programs that may involve effects.
 Our ideas of using singleton types and lifting the level of the proof language are directly inspired by their work.
 Xi's system, however, does not support arbitrary propositions and explicit proofs.
-It also does not define the Ω kind as an inductive definition so it is unclear how it interacts with intensional type analysis [39] and how it preserves proofs during compilation.
+It also does not define the $\Omega$ kind as an inductive definition so it is unclear how it interacts with intensional type analysis [39] and how it preserves proofs during compilation.

 We have discussed the relationship between our work and those on PCC, typed assembly languages, and intensional type analysis in Section 1.
-Inductive definitions subsume and generalize earlier systems on intensional type analysis [22, 13, 39]; the type-analysis construct in the computation language can be eliminated using the technique proposed by Crary et al. [15].
+Inductive definitions subsume and generalize earlier systems on intensional type analysis [22, 14, 39]; the type-analysis construct in the computation language can be eliminated using the technique proposed by Crary et al. [16].

-Concurrent with our work, Crary and Vanderwaart [11] recently proposed a system called LTT which also aims at adding explicit proofs into typed intermediate languages.
-LTT uses Linear LF [7] as its proof language.
+Concurrently with our work, Crary and Vanderwaart [12] recently proposed a system called LTT which also aims at adding explicit proofs to typed intermediate languages.
+LTT uses Linear LF [8] as its proof language.
 It shares some similarities with our system in that both are using singleton types [44] to circumvent the problems of dependent types.
-However, since LF does not support the Elim construct on inductive definitions, it is unclear how LTT can support intensional type analysis and type-level primitive recursive functions [14].
-In fact, to define Ω as an inductive kind [39], LTT would have to add proof-kind variables and proof-kind polymorphism, which could significantly complicate the meta-theory of its proof language.
+However, since LF does not have inductive definitions and the Elim construct, it is unclear how LTT can support intensional type analysis and type-level primitive recursive functions [15].
+In fact, to define $\Omega$ as an inductive kind [39], LTT would have to add proof-kind variables and proof-kind polymorphism, which could significantly complicate the meta-theory of its proof language.
 LTT requires different type languages for different intermediate languages; it is unclear whether it can preserve proofs during CPS and closure conversion.
 The power of linear reasoning in LTT is desirable for tracking ephemeral properties that hold only for certain program states; we are working on adding such support into our framework.